W. Todd Groce, Ph.D.

 “The Georgia Historical Society stands in a special position between the academic community and the public,” says Groce.
 “There’s an amazing body of scholarship being produced in colleges and universities around the country but most of it is not reaching the public.
 That’s where GHS comes in.
 We’re the bridge between the academy and the public, connecting the scholarship with a wider audience, and increasing access to history.”

 Building that bridge has positioned the Georgia Historical Society as the preeminent source for Georgia history.
 Since 1995 the Society has developed over a dozen new public educational programs, including major initiatives such as the radio/television/internet program “Today in Georgia History” (a collaborative project with Georgia Public Broadcasting); the Civil War 150 Historical Marker Project; the Georgia Civil Rights Trail; the Georgia History Festival; and, in partnership with the Office of the Governor, the Georgia Trustees, the highest honor the state of Georgia can confer.

-Over the past few years, the Georgia Historical Society has been recognized with two Emmy Awards; three Leadership in History Awards from the American Association for State and Local History; a Governor’s Award in the Humanities; the Tourism Partner of the Year Award from the Georgia Department of Economic Development; and resolutions passed by the United States Senate and the Georgia General Assembly.
+Over the past few years, the Georgia Historical Society has been recognized with two Emmy Awards; four Leadership in History Awards from the American Association for State and Local History; a Governor’s Award in the Humanities; the Tourism Partner of the Year Award from the Georgia Department of Economic Development; and resolutions passed by the United States Senate and the Georgia General Assembly.
 Since 2003 GHS has received from the National Endowment for the Humanities $8 million in direct and matching funds for various educational projects.